iHeluani/airportpanel/README.md

 To try it we can use any REST Client, as a Advanced REST client for Chrome.

 ## Oncoming changes
+heroku

-As I've been trying to deploy it to the cloud with Heroku and Google Cloud Platform without success.
+As I've been trying to deploy it to the cloud with Heroku and Google Cloud Platform without success (we can use `heroku` and `gcloud` commands to check it).
 My next step is to achieve that and also I'll use Sonar in my code.